adcimon/cheatsheets/livekit/README.md

 The [documentation](https://docs.livekit.io/) has guides and API references for deployment, working with rooms, etc.

 Deployment can be made using the official [Docker image](https://hub.docker.com/r/livekit/livekit-server).
-The server is configured using the `livekit.yaml` configuration file, a sample [config-sample.yaml](https://github.com/livekit/livekit/blob/master/config-sample.yaml) is available in the [repository](https://github.com/livekit/livekit).
+The server is configured using the `livekit.yaml` configuration file, a [sample](https://github.com/livekit/livekit/blob/master/config-sample.yaml) is available in the [repository](https://github.com/livekit/livekit).

 Example of `livekit.yaml`:
 ```